Matt Hardy: World Heavyweight Champion (2015–2016)

 Hardy won the TNA World Title from EC3 on the January 19, 2016, episode of Impact Wrestling, becoming the first man to defeat him in a one-on-one match in TNA.
 During the match a double turn took place; Hardy turned heel after Tyrus betrayed EC3.
 The following week on Impact Wrestling, Jeff Hardy had confronted him about last week and issued a challenge to Matt for the World Heavyweight title in the main event and Matt accepted.
 However, later before the main event could begin, Eric Young and Bram attacked Jeff from behind.
 Kurt Angle then came out to try save Jeff, and Matt had Tyrus attack Angle from behind.
 While Matt watched from the ramp, Young attacked Jeff with the Piledriver off the apron through a table.
-The following week, he successfully retained his title against Angle.
+The following week, he retained his title against Angle.
 At Lockdown, he retained his title in a Six-side of steel match against Ethan Carter III, with the help of Rockstar Spud.
 He lost his title against Drew Galloway on the March 15 episode of Impact Wrestling, after a match featuring EC3 and Jeff Hardy.

 Two weeks later he received a rematch for the title on Impact Wrestling, but was again defeated by Galloway.
 After losing the title he started a feud with Jeff.
 On the April 19 episode of Impact Wrestling, an I Quit match ended in a no-contest as both Matt and Jeff were badly injured and Matt was taken out to the hospital on a stretcher.